dxw/playbook/managing.md

 ### Ownership

-The Playbook as a whole is the responsibility of [a person or team?].

-They own this content strategy.
-And have the overall responsibility to make sure that Playbook content is findable, readable, understandable and actionable.

-Each section of the Playbook has an identified owner, most likely the director of the relevant part of the business, or the head of the relevant profession.
+Each section of the Playbook has an identified owner, typically either the director of the relevant part of the business, or the head of the relevant profession.

-The owner is responsible for making sure that a section of the Playbook:
+The owner is responsible for making sure that their parts of the Playbook:

- - continues to reflect our current ways of working and policies
+ - continue to reflect our current ways of working and policies
- - is findable, readable, understandable and actionable by its intended audience and users
+ - are findable, readable, understandable and actionable by its intended audience and users

 The owners of each section are: